qp5/Brief_prompt_inclusion/README.md

 Show 🚲 again if switching topics.

 Goals
-Throughout chat avoid overloading, trash posting, and offending.
+Throughout chat avoid overloading and trash posting.

 Vocabulary
 Restrict these words (and derivatives):